 Helium atom 4 times heavy as an atom of hydrogen, hence helium nucleus must be 4 times heavier than a proton.

 But helium atom contains 2 protons, which account for two units of mass.
-The other two units must have been due to other particles.
+The other two units must have been due to other elementary particles.

 Let the mass number of an atom = A, nuclear charge or number of protons of the atom = Z.

 ∴ (A – Z) shortfall of mass number due to other particles.

 Nucleus on the basis of neutrons and protons

 Rutherford suggested this shortfall must be made up by another elementary particle.
 This elementary particle has electrically neutral, and mass equal to that of the proton.
 Rutherford named this particle in advance as a neutron.
 The glory of discovering the neutron went to Chadwick, one of Rutherford students.

 The study of the atomic nucleus on the basis of neutrons and protons now a simple affair.
 Mass number and the atomic number of oxygen 16 and 8 respectively suggested that the atomic nucleus of oxygen composed of 8 protons and 8 neutrons.

 Since neutrons contribute only to the mass of the element do nothing towards the charge.